jackjakarta/ElonGPT-Discord-Bot/README.md

 Install the packages from the requirements.txt file in a python virtual enviroment by running pip3 install -r requirements.txt .

-Use a .env file for your Discord Token and OpenAI API Key.
+Use a .env file for your Discord Token, OpenAI API Key and CoinMarketCap API Key.

 Run main.py